kimdhendrick/code_breaker/README.md

 You are given a CodeMaker that you can query for scoring of your guesses.

 Rules:

+1. You can ask the CodeMaker two questions:
+  - correct?(guess)
+  - score(guess) which returns a tuple representing:
+    - correct_colors_and_locations_count
+    - correct_colors_but_incorrect_locations_count

-1. You may not modify the CodeMaker source code.
+2. You may not modify the CodeMaker source code.

-2. You may not interrogate the CodeMaker's internal representation of the secret code.
+3. You may not peek at the CodeMaker's secret code.
-3. You can ask the CodeMaker three questions:
-- correct_guess?
-- number_of_correct_colors
-- number_of_correct_locations

-Note that the number_of_correct_colors does not include the number_of_correct_locations.
+Note that the correct_colors_but_incorrect_locations_count does not include the correct_colors_and_locations_count.

 Example final integration spec:

-it 'should break the code' do
+it 'breaks the code' do
   code_maker = CodeMaker.new

   code = CodeBreaker.new(code_maker).solve

-  code_maker.correct_guess?(code).should be_true
+  code_maker.correct?(code).should be_true
 end